 I then attended a 'placement day' in August at the Strathclyde University Counselling Dept and gave a presentation on "What Works (and what doesn't) in Counselling" (available on this website, here).
 And I am enjoying being in a (fairly) regular male "therapists' group", as well as another 'mixed' monthly "Enquiry" group, but I am not currently in personal therapy, which is OK.
 The Scottish Mens Group meets in early March on the East Lothian coast, and I am looking forward to that, as well.

-2016: Started couples therapy again with Laura, which is interesting, working with another couple.
+2016: Started couples therapy again with Laura, which is interesting, especially working with another couple.
 There was a meeting of the EAP in mid-February in Vienna, with some preliminary work and the first issue of the IJP, now in its 20th year of publication.
 We will also be producing an Extra Special Issue on "Mindfulness & Psychotherapy" this year - as an e-issue.
-In March, I acted as convenor (or organiser) for a very successful meeting of the Scottish Mens Group, at Whatley Lodge on the Lothian coast.
+In March, I acted as convenor (or organiser) for a very successful meeting of the Scottish Mens Group at Whatley Lodge on the Lothian coast.
 In April, having just finished the IJP Mindfulness issue, Laura and I (fairly suddenly) had to go to Cleveland, OH for Laura's father's funeral.
 I returned after a week and Laura stayed on for another week with her sister in Florida.
 Meanwhile, I continue to work on Genovino Ferri's book, and also on the next BPP volume on "About Touch and Body Psychotherapy".
 I also started work on a contract for Confer, writing several papers about Embodied Approaches to Psychotherapy for an on-line psychotherapy CPD course.
 And the next (July) issue of the IJP is always looming on the horizon.
-I managed to miss the meeting of the EABP Scientific Committee because of the trip to the States, so felt a little out of touch and am indecisive whether to stay in the committee or not.
-Produced the July issue just about on time; and then started in on the November issue, but suddenly the work load impacted and I seemed to be struggling.
+I managed to miss a meeting of the EABP Scientific Committee because of the trip to the States, so felt a little out of touch and am somewhat indecisive about whether to stay in this committee or not.
+Produced the July issue of the IJP just about on time; and then started in on the November issue, but suddenly the work load impacted and I seemed to be struggling.
 Work on Ferri's book stopped and I focussed on the BPP book on 'Touch'.
 In mid-September, I got to London to see my grandchildren and attended a SGM of CABP.
-Saw some old friends, and was (again) treated slightly hostilely by a couple of CABP people: this organisation is not functioning very well.
-I then visited my ex-wife's new home in leicestershire and 'celebrated' the birth of our youngest son, now 40 years old.
-Later in September, I was in Zagreb for an EAP meeting, which was a lot less contentious than usual.
-People are increasingly respectful for the role that I seem to play within the EAP: not just as Editor of the Journal - and the Extra Special Issue helped - but also as an 'elder', a 'keeper' of the archive, a 'protector' of procedure, or something: however, one person reacted negatively, so maybe I should also shut up a bit more.
+I saw some old friends, and was (again) treated slightly hostilely by a couple of CABP people: this organisation is not functioning very well.
+I then visited my ex-wife's new home in Leicestershire and 'celebrated' the birth of our youngest son, now 40 years old.
+Later on in September, I was in Zagreb for an EAP meeting, which was a lot less contentious than usual.
+People are increasingly respectful for the role that I seem to play within the EAP: not just as Editor of the Journal - and it seems that the Extra Special Issue on Mindfulness helped - but also as an 'elder', a 'keeper' of the archive, a 'protector' of procedure, or something: however, one person reacted a little negatively, so maybe I should also shut up a bit more.
 Two weeks later, I was in Athens (with Laura) for the bi-annual EABP Congress and General Assembly, where I presented a case history in the Scientific Symposium.
-Things seem to be running quite smoothly.
+Things seem to be running quite smoothly without me.
 We then had a very nice relaxing week on Paros, which was sorely needed.
-On my return, I was eventually getting some responses for a new placement trainee in Cramond as the new academic year is starting.
+On my return, I was eventually getting some responses for a new placement trainee in Cramond, as the new academic year is starting.
 And I sent off the November issue of the Journal to be typeset.
 Throughout all this time, I am maintaining my clinical work as an NHS Counsellor (12 sessions p.w.) and as a private practicing Psychotherapist: together I give about 15-18 sessions per week, as well as getting supervision, line management and line managing a trainee counsellor.